vs AssistyVendor comparison

 The forecasting comparison

 Both products forecast.
 Assisty's forecast is "ML on Shopify sales" — the method isn't disclosed publicly.
 LineNow uses the SBC framework (published 2005) to classify each item's demand pattern and applies the appropriate forecast: exponential smoothing for smooth demand, SBA for intermittent and erratic, SBA + operator override for lumpy.
-The math is the same operations-research stack used in Walmart's distribution centers for thirty years; the arbitrage is in deployment, not invention.
+The point is transparent demand-pattern logic inside the buying workflow, not a generic black-box forecast.

 When to choose Assisty